1.b) Black holes and contraction of the Universe

-The simplest intuitive idea of a big black ball is an astronomical object composed of compressed reticular matter or mass, which generates sufficient gravity avoiding electromagnetic energy to escape; as such, it appears black from the outside.
+The most straightforward intuitive idea of a big black ball is an astronomical object composed of compressed reticular matter or mass, which generates sufficient gravity avoiding electromagnetic energy to escape; as such, it appears black from the outside.
 Thus, it is not only capable of capturing electromagnetic energy passing through its area of influence, but also does not allow electromagnetic energy produced in its interior to escape.

 We must take into account that at the end of last century, scientists use to say it was possible a black hole could exist in each galaxy.
-Now, they talk of millions of big black balls in large galaxies.
+Now, they talk of millions of big black balls in massive galaxies.

 In Modern Astrophysics, there are various theories regarding the origin of planets – all of them with a certain level of speculation involved.
-It is almost certain that in outer space there exist planetary systems with different formation processes.
+It is almost sure that in outer space there exist planetary systems with different formation processes.